Privacy Policy

 10. Do We Collect Information From Minors?

-We do not knowingly collect, solicit data from, or market to children under 18 years of age, nor do we knowingly sell such personal information.
-By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent's use of the Services.
-If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to delete such data from our records promptly.
-If you become aware of any data we may have collected from children under 18, please contact us.
+We do not knowingly collect data from or market to anyone under 18.
+By using the Services, you confirm that you are at least 18.
+If we learn that a user is under 18, we will deactivate their account and delete their data promptly.
+If you become aware of any data we may have collected from someone under 18, please contact us.

 11. What Are Your Privacy Rights?

-You have certain rights under applicable data protection laws in some regions (like the EEA, UK, Switzerland, and Canada).
-These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; (iv) if applicable, to data portability; and (v) not to be subject to automated decision-making.
+Depending on where you live, you may have certain rights regarding your personal information.
+In regions like the EEA, UK, Switzerland, and Canada, these may include the right to request access to and obtain a copy of your personal information, to request correction or deletion, to restrict processing, to data portability, and to not be subject to automated decision-making.

-We will consider and act upon any request per applicable data protection laws.
+We will consider and act on any request per applicable data protection laws.

 Withdrawing your consent

-If we are relying on your consent to process your personal information, you have the right to withdraw your consent at any time.
-You can withdraw your consent anytime by contacting us.
+If we rely on your consent to process your personal information, you can withdraw your consent at any time by contacting us.
+This won't affect the lawfulness of processing before your withdrawal.

 Account Information

-- Log in to your account settings and update your user account.
+- Log in to your account settings and update your profile.

-- Contact us using the contact information provided.
+- Contact us using the information provided below.

 Cookies and similar technologies